oskardotglobal/4get/README.md

 replace enviroment variables FOURGET_SERVER_NAME and FOURGET_SERVER_ADMIN_EMAIL with relevant values

-if the certificate files are not mounted to /etc/4get/certs the service listens to port 80 the certificate directory expects files named `cert.pem`, `chain.pem`, `privkey.pem`
+if the certificate files are not mounted to /etc/4get/certs the service listens to port 80

+the certificate directory expects files named `cert.pem`, `chain.pem`, `privkey.pem`

 ## Install using Docker Compose

 copy `docker-compose.yaml`

-create a directory with images named `banners` for example and mount to `/var/www/html/4get/banner` to serve custom banners
+to serve custom banners create a directory named `banners` for example with images and mount to `/var/www/html/4get/banner`

+to serve captcha images create a directory named `captchas` for example containing subfolders with images and mount to `/var/www/html/4get/data/captcha`

+any environment variables prefixed with `FOURGET_` will be added to the generated config the entrypoint will automatically set the `CAPTCHA_DATASET` value for you based on directory names and number of files in each

 ```
 version: "3.7"